Hideaki Itsuno: Devil May Cry and Dragon's Dogma (2003–2024)

-Dragon's Dogma

 Itsuno later directed Dragon's Dogma.
 During the press conference at Capcom's Captivate event in 2011, he called it a game he had been dreaming of making since his school days, which could be finally realized due to technological advancements.
 At the time of the press conference, he had been directing a staff of 150 people at Capcom Japan for three years of concept and project development.
 In the process, the team developed techniques that allow the feel of playing in 60fps on a 30fps game.

 Itsuno stated that his team had "come up to this point through our experience of action games.
 We're trying to make a new genre: We're using our action heritage and putting that into an action RPG."
 He cited the influence of Capcom's previous works (such as Breath of Fire, Resident Evil, Devil May Cry, and Monster Hunter), other Eastern RPGs such as Dragon Quest, and Western RPGs such as Fable and Oblivion.
 Itsuno later explained that they had "seen a great deal of open-world action RPGs over the years, [but never] one that really put everything together in the action parts.
 We figured that if there hasn't been a game made by people who understand how action works, then we ought to do it ourselves.
 We wanted a game where the player is thrown into the world and needs to figure out how to stay alive via nothing but his own controller".

 However, the game was designed to allow players to take a less action-oriented approach, with Itsuno stating that they "[made] this game such that you can beat the monsters even if you build up EXP, collect good companions and/or pawns, and sit back and watch the battle unfold."
 He elaborated that while it is an action game, "that's not all that it is.
 You can fully configure your party and put as much thought as you like into battle, which is something we're doing for people who really want to get into this world".

 Initially, Dragon's Dogma was intended to be a Western fantasy game.
 In March 2012, Itsuno said he hoped the game would sell 10 million copies worldwide and one million in Japan.
 It was successful upon release, prompting Capcom to begin development on a sequel.
 Itsuno reports that the team was only able to accomplish 60-70% of what they had wanted to in the first game, and hope to include those ideas in the sequel.